Quick Exit

 • Women make up the majority of all users of specialist homelessness services (SHS) at 60 per cent.

-• Family and domestic violence remains the leading factor (35 per cent) driving women to seek SHS assistance.
+• Family and domestic violence remains one of the leading factors (35 per cent) driving women to seek SHS assistance.

 • Housing, including access and affordability, was the predominant reason for people with a disability accessing SHS.